|Name||St. Francis National Forest WMA|

 • One buck or doe with modern gun permit.

 Deer Notes: 15-inch inside spread or 18-inch main beam rule.
 No dogs.
-Limit during the modern gun youth permit hunt is one deer: buck (no antler restrictions) or doe.
+Limit during the modern gun youth permit hunt is two deer: one buck (no antler restrictions) and one doe.

 Sept.
 1, 2013-Feb.
 28, 2014.
 Daily limit - 8, possession limit - 16.
 Dogs allowed except during firearms deer hunts.

 May 15, 2013-Feb.
 28, 2014.
 Dogs allowed except during firearms deer hunts.
 Daily limit - 12, possession limit - 48.

 Sept.
 1, 2013-Feb.
 21,2014.
 Open Thursdays through Mondays.
 No limit.